verse91/twitter-location/.github/CONTRIBUTING.md

 If you find a bug or have a feature request, please open an issue and provide as much detail as possible:

-- Steps to reproduce, including operating system, and Aegirus version
+- Steps to reproduce, including operating system, and Twitter Location version
 - Expected and actual behavior
 - Suspected cause (if any)